 4 Module coordinator Prof. Dr. Enrique Zuazua Iriondo 5 Contents Motivations and applications.
-Linear transport equation: method of characteristics; Fourier analys and numerical approximations.
-The wave equation: D'Alembert's representation formula; regularity the solutions; finite speed of propagation of perturbations; Huygen: principle; geometric optics; wave models with sources or sinks; Kirchhoff's representation in R^3; Poisson's representation in R^2; the case of general odd and even space dimensions; energy methods: domain of dependence inequality and energy conservatir representation of solutions by using partial Fourier transform; subordination waves-heat; the reflection method and waves on the half-line; separation of variables.
-Klein-Gordon equation: energy estimates; representation of solution by using Fourier multipliers; decay behavior and decay rate.
-Damped plate equation: estimates for the energy; estimates for the solution itself and its derivatives; Semilinear wave equation: global existence for small data and glob existence for large data.
-Diffusion phenomena: parabolic structure of solutions to damped waves.
-Scalar conservation laws: occurrence of shocks and rarefaction waves.
-Maxwell equations: constitutive equation; plane-wave solutions for the Airy equation and Schrödinger; Fourier analysis.
-Maxwell equations: constitutive equation; special cases; boundary conditions; expansion into wave functions.
+Linear transport equation: method of characteristics; Fourier analysis and numerical approximations.
+The wave equation: D'Alembert's representation formula; regularity of the solutions; finite speed of propagation of perturbations; Huygens' principle; geometric optics; wave models with sources or sinks; Kirchhoff's representation in R^3; Poisson's representation in R^2; the case of general odd and even space dimensions; energy methods: domain of dependence inequality and energy conservation; representation of solutions by using partial Fourier transform; subordination waves-heat; the reflection method and waves on the half-line; separation of variables.
+Klein-Gordon equation: energy estimates; representation of solutions by using Fourier multipliers; von Wahl's transformation.
+Damped wave equation: energy estimates; representation of solutions by using Fourier multipliers; decay behavior and decay rate.
+Damped plate equation: estimates for the energy; estimates for the solution itself and its derivatives; Semilinear wave equation: global existence for small data and global existence for large data.
+Diffusion phenomena: parabolic structure of solutions to damped waves and damped plates; diffusion phenomena in thermo-elasticity; traveling waves and reaction-diffusion models.
+Scalar conservation laws: occurrence of shocks and rarefaction waves. inear and nonlinear dispersive waves: Solitary waves for the Korteweg-de Vries equation; plane-wave solutions for the Airy equation and Schrödinger; Fourier analysis.
+Maxwell equations: constitutive equations; special cases; boundary conditions; expansion into wave functions.
 6 Learning objectives and skills Students are able to: identify significant mechanisms and to apply suitable analytical and numerical methods for their analysis work interdisciplinary and in problem-oriented way; use language and techniques related to partial differential equations; work out the examples and applications that accompany the theory.